gtournie/multiple-sources-uploader/README.md

   uploader: {
     url: 'https://my-bucket.s3.amazonaws.com',
     getSignature: callback => {
-      fetch('/s3_signature')
+      // Retrieve s3 presigned post fields from your server fetch('/s3_signature')
         .then(response => response.json())
         .then(callback)
     },
     onStart: blob => {
-      // Note: you can use the blob to display a preview console.log(`Let's get the party started!`)
+      // You can use the blob to display a preview.
+      // Don't forget to call URL.revokeObjectURL once the img is loaded document.querySelector('img').src = URL.createObjectURL(blob)
+      // Ensure to get the photo URL before the user submit his form document.querySelector('[type="submit"]').disabled = true
     },
     onProgress: progress => {
       console.log(`${progress}%`)